|

 Click the correct

-Bezirk of Berlin
+Bezirk of Berlin on a map

 List the Bezirke of Berlin

-Coats of arms of Bundesländer of A
+Coats of arms of the Bundesländer of A

-Coats of arms of Bundesländer of D
+Coats of arms of the Bundesländer of D

-Coats of arms of
+Coats of arms of the

 cantons of CH